Tamirrrr/crm-mock/README.md

     This also helps to invalidate tokens.
 Another way would be to use an existing composer package such as tymon/jwt-auth
 - Implement cache service with multiple cache drivers (abstract factory).
 This will allow caching responses and data in a more scalable way removing the need to query the database for the customers table for example.
+- Implement Pagination for resources and extended pagination functionality by creating a dynamic grid service.

 ### Frontend
+- A dedicated page for customer details.
+Although, customer details can be currently viewed directly from the table.
 - Add tests cases using React Test Library and also integration tests
 - Add more error handling and logging for the frontend
 - Validation inputs for the authentication forms and customer dialog form